google/WebFundamentals/src/content/en/tools/workbox/get-started/_shared/create.md

 the service worker at build-time.

 1. Re-focus the tab containing your project source code.
-1. Open `package.json`.
-1. Click **Add Package**, type `workbox-sw`, then click on the matching package to install that library.
-1. Write down the version number of `workbox-sw` that gets installed.
-You'll need it later.
 1. Add the following line of code to the `init()` function in `app.js`.

     <pre class="prettyprint">function init() {